UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/2_intro_to_shell.md

 Exercise:
 --------

-Write a script that creates five directories named calculation_?, where ? is a number.
+Write a script that creates five directories named `calculation_?`, where ? is a number.

 Formatted sequences based on numbers
 ------------------------------------